Secondary Maths Workshop

 Secondary school maths workshop for schools

 The workshop developed by an Aerospace engineer following experience in supply maths tutoring in schools.
 A great deal of effort has gone to trial and test this maths workshop for schools.
 It is ideal for GCSE classroom revision.
+Check our primary school workshop here (if you need something less advanced).

 Students will learn curriculum-based maths through a mix of practicals and games.
 It is designed to engage those school students that lack motivation to learn maths.